Genez-io/genezio-documentation/docs/project-structure/README.md

 ---
-description: Learn how to organize your development with Genezio’s project structure guide.
+description: Learn how to organize your development with DeployApps’s project structure guide.
 Discover best practices for efficient and scalable project management
 ---

 import Tabs from '@theme/Tabs';